Learn English while learning about daily life in Australia, with Rob McCormack

 There are three basic ways to buy a house.
 First, you can buy an existing house through a private sale.
 In a private sale, the seller puts a price on the house and you can either pay that price or negotiate for a lower price.
 The second way is through an auction.
 Here, the house is offered for sale at a public auction where you must bid with other buyers in order to buy the house.
 In an auction, the price is not known until the auction is complete.
 Sometimes it can go quite high as different buyers each bid to be the lucky purchaser.
 I have never bought a house at auction, but I think it must be nerve-racking.
 In the blink of an eye you are agreeing to pay a very large sum of money.
 You would have to know what your limit is and then make sure you don’t go over it in the heat of the moment.
 To find existing houses which are for sale, most people use Real Estate Agents who have lists of houses to show you, usually on the Internet.

 They also charge a commission or fee for their services.
 The third way to buy a house is to have a new house built.
-In this situation, you must first buy a block of land, either by private sale or by auction, usually through a Real Estate Agent, and then chose a house plan.
+In this situation, you must first buy a block of land, either by private sale or by auction, usually through a Real Estate Agent, and then choose a house plan.

 My wife and I have used this third method of buying a house.
 In fact, we have used it 3 times.
-We like it because we can chose the house plan that suits us best and then make small changes so that the finished house will be just right for us.
-The only disadvantage in this third method is that you will usually need to go one of the outer suburbs in order to find a suitable block of land.
+We like it because we can choose the house plan that suits us best and then make small changes so that the finished house will be just right for us.
+The only disadvantage in this third method is that you will usually need to go to one of the outer suburbs in order to find a suitable block of land.
 And then, of course, you must also design and plant your own garden.

 Of course, it’s not only houses that people buy.
 You can also buy an apartment.
 An apartment is in a large building with more than one storey or floor.
 Our son recently bought a 2 bedroom apartment in the centre of Melbourne.
 It’s in a building about 15 storeys high and is a great place for him to live, with trams and trains nearby and Melbourne’s city restaurants and shops all within a few hundred metres.
 It was a good investment, as well as being a great lifestyle decision.